 The tour departs from London Heathrow airport and returns to London Gatwick.
 There are no flights from Naples to London Heathrow, so it is not possible to fly both ways from/to Heathrow.
 It is possible to fly from Gatwick to Rome, but the current flight schedule would mean a very late arrival at the hotel in Spoleto.
 If British Airways changes its schedule we will endeavour to secure outbound flights from Gatwick so that the tour begins and ends at the same London airport.

 Hotel San Luca, Spoleto: a comfortable 4-star hotel, located in an elegantly converted former tannery.
 It is situated conveniently just within the city walls.
 Hotel Bernini Bristol, Rome: 5-star hotel excellently located on the Piazza Barberini.
 Grand Hotel Angiolieri, Seiano: a modern 5-star hotel on the hill-top above the town of Vico Equense.
 Rooms with a sea view are available on request and for a supplement.
-Single rooms are doubles for sole use.
+Single rooms are doubles for sole use throughout.

 There is unavoidably a lot of walking, some of it over very rough ground and there is a lot of standing in museums and on archaeological sites.
 The day spent in Pompeii can be tiring.
 The historic area in Rome is vast, and vehicular access is increasingly restricted.
 Minibuses are used on some occasions but otherwise the city is traversed on foot.
 The tour should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Fitness is essential.
 Average distance by coach per day: 43 miles.